Transgenerational trauma: History

-This field of research is relatively young, but has been expanded since the mid-2000s.
+This field of research is relatively young, but was expanded in the mid-to-late-2000s.

 Intergenerational trauma was first recognized in the children of Holocaust survivors.
 In 1966, psychologists began to observe large numbers of children of Holocaust survivors seeking mental help in clinics in Canada.
 The grandchildren of Holocaust survivors were overrepresented by 300% among the referrals to a psychiatry clinic in comparison with their representation in the general population.

 Since then, transgenerational trauma has been noted amongst descendants of African-Americans forced into slavery, Native American genocide survivors, war survivors, refugees, survivors of domestic violence, and many other groups that have experienced collective distress.

 Research on possible biological mechanisms for inheritance of trauma began in the late 1990s.
 It has been suggested that traumatic stress can be passed down to future generations via epigenetics.
 However, the effect is difficult to separate from environmental and cultural transmission and conclusive evidence that it occurs in humans has yet to be found.

 Although methylation of stress-related genes in humans may affect development, there is no evidence that these changes in humans are passed on to subsequent generations.
 Methylation is normally erased when an egg cell is fertilized.